dmx-systems/dmx-documentation/docs/tutorial.rst

 Let's assume you want to enter all persons and organizations involved in a project.
 Enter a person's first name.
 DMX will answer "No match".
-Select "Person" from the predefined topic types and click "Create".
+Select "Person" in the _Create_ section on the right from the _Topic Types_ menu and click "Create".

 .. image:: _static/create-person.jpg

-You will see a rectangle on your topicmap.
+You will see a rectangle appear on the topicmap.
-It contains the name you entered and it states that this is the person's first name.
+It represents a _Person_ with the name you just entered and it states that this is the person's first name.

 .. image:: _static/person-in-map-details.png